 U5 Mat Grass pasture

-Often Acid Grassland is part of a mosaic with Heathland; where the cover of dwarf scrub is more than 25%, the vegetation is considered to be Heathland.
+Acid Grassland is often part of a mosaic with Heathland: where the cover of dwarf shrub is less than 25%, the habitat is considered to be Acid Grassland.

-Where Acid Grassland is on former colliery sites that have not been reseeded, it may form part of the Open Mosaic on Previously Developed Land priority habitat.
+*Acid Grassland may form part of the Open Mosaic on Previously Developed Land priority habitat on former colliery sites,